 SCOPE OF THIS CHAPTER

-From 1 July 2015 all schools and child care providers must have regard to the statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015.
-Paragraphs 57-76 of the guidance are concerned specifically with schools and childcare providers, registered early years childcare providers and registered later years childcare providers are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
+Since 1 July 2015. all schools and child care providers have been required to have regard to the statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015.
+The guidance, (at paragraphs 57-76) states that schools and childcare providers, registered early years childcare providers and registered later years childcare providers have a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".

 This duty is known as the Prevent duty.
 It applies to a wide range of public-facing bodies which are listed in schedule 6 of the Act as specified authorities in England and Wales, and Scotland.
 The specified authorities are those judged to have a role in protecting vulnerable children, young people and adults and/or the national security.